YW767486516/AspNetCore.Docs/aspnetcore/grpc/client.md

 ms.date: 08/06/2019
 uid: grpc/client
 ---
-# Calling gRPC services with .NET client
+# Call gRPC services with the .NET client

 A .NET gRPC client library is available in the [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client) NuGet package.
 This document explains how to:

-* Configure gRPC client to call gRPC services
+* Configure a gRPC client to call gRPC services.
-* Make gRPC calls to unary, server streaming, client streaming and bi-direction streaming methods
+* Make gRPC calls to unary, server streaming, client streaming, and bi-directional streaming methods.

 ## Configure gRPC client

-gRPC clients are concrete client types that are [generated from `*.proto` files](xref:grpc/basic#generated-c-assets).
-The concrete gRPC client has methods that translate to the gRPC service in the `*.proto` file.
+gRPC clients are concrete client types that are [generated from **.proto* files](xref:grpc/basic#generated-c-assets).
+The concrete gRPC client has methods that translate to the gRPC service in the **.proto* file.

 A gRPC client is created from a channel.
 Start by using `ChannelBuilder` to create a channel, and then use the channel to create a gRPC client: